 Digital marketer by day.
 Maker by night.

-Outside of digital marketing, I make custom wood signs and wall decor featuring logos, family names and quotes/sayings.
+I also have a side business making custom wood signs and more.
 You can learn more here.

 I graduated from Western Kentucky University in May 1999 with an Advertising degree and plans to work in a traditional advertising agency.
 I ended up joining a small three-person marketing shop that was just starting to build websites as the Internet was becoming mainstream.
 To illustrate how far we’ve come in a short period of time, consider the following about my first job:

 - Our office shared ONE dial-up Internet connection and we each had to yell out “Is anyone on the Internet?” before connecting.

 - We built our websites using Microsoft Publisher.
 Yes, I know.
 Apparently, it’s not just a tool for creating subpar brochures and flyers.